top of page

 • 1 min read

-Let's take a look at some good engineering principles.
+Let's take a look at some sound engineering principles.

-Pairing Vs. Code reviews - Try to avoid having things like code review as post-development “barriers”.
+Pairing Vs. Code reviews: Try to avoid treating code reviews as post-development “barriers”.

-Continual Feedback - Our pipelines provided rapid feedback on technical levels day-to-day but we can also use the agile loop, Stand-ups, Retrospectives etc. to provide continual feedback to the wider team and adapt working practices.
+Continual Feedback - Our pipelines provided rapid feedback on technical levels, day to day.
+Still, we can also use agile practices such as stand-ups, Retrospectives, etc., to provide continual feedback to the broader team and adapt working practices.

 Culture over Governance – Self-managing teams who act appropriately - Shared learning = shared understanding - If a law is needed, that is a sign of failure of culture - ideally, try to breed an environment where people “do the right thing” - Use feedback mechanisms along with cross-team activities, such as Tech Community sessions, to reinforce the message. - Aim for any formal 'assessments' to be a formality through good practice. – We do understand though that ‘official’ governance may be required for production releases etc.